Background pattern

 4. Possible Adverse Effects

-Like all medicines, this medicine can cause side effects, although not everyone will experience them.
-Most side effects are mild to moderate.
+Like all medicines, this medicine can cause adverse effects, although not all people suffer from them.
+Most adverse effects are mild to moderate.
 However, some can be serious and require treatment.
-Side effects can appear up to 4 months or more after the last injection of Hyrimoz.
+Adverse effects may appear up to 4 months or more after the last injection of Hyrimoz.

-Seek urgent medical attentionif you notice any of the following signs of allergic reaction or heart failure:
+Seek medical attention urgentlyif you notice any of the following signs of allergic reaction or heart failure:

 • swelling of the face, hands, feet;